 The Double Starting Knot holds tighter, which is great when tying slippery shoelaces or when learning new knots – especially for kids.
 Begin as for a regular Starting Knot, then wrap around for a second time.

 Cross the left (blue) end over the right (yellow) end.
 The left (blue) end is now on the right side.

 Begin to wrap the right (blue) end around the front of the left (yellow) lace to end up at the back of the gap between the laces.

-Up to this stage, the knot formed is identical to the regular Starting Knot except that it hasn't yet been pulled tight.
+Up to this point, the knot formed is identical to the regular Starting Knot except that it hasn't yet been pulled tight.

-Once again, wrap the right (blue) end around and feed it through the gap between the laces.
+Once again, wrap the right (blue) end around and feed it through the back of the gap between the laces.

-Having now formed a double overhand knot, continue pulling on both ends of the laces.
+Having now completed the second wrap and feed-through, continue pulling on both ends of the laces.

-The double starting knot is the basis of what is traditionally known as a "Surgeon's Knot".
-When used to tie sutures, it creates more friction, which stops the sides of a wound from opening up.
+The Double Starting Knot is the basis of what is traditionally known as a “Surgeon's Knot”.
+When used to tie sutures, it creates more friction, which stops the sides of a surgical wound from opening up.

 The Double Starting Knot will similarly hold the sides of the shoe together more firmly.

 The Double Starting Knot is a great knot to use when learning a new knot, especially my own Ian Knot, which is otherwise difficult to keep tight.
 When teaching a child how to tie their shoelaces, a Double Starting Knot will relieve them of the extra burden of having to hold everything tight while learning all the remaining steps.
 It's sort of like using “training wheels” to take some of the load.